Holidays and memorial days

 26.02 – Day of Resistance to Occupation of Crimea and Sevastopol

-According to the Decree of the President of Ukraine dated February 26, 2020, the commemorative date was established in order to honor the courage and heroism of the citizens of Ukraine living in the temporarily occupied territory – in Crimea, in defense of the territorial integrity of Ukraine.
+According to the Decree of the President of Ukraine dated 26.02.2020, the commemorative date was established to honor the courage and heroism of the citizens of Ukraine living in the temporarily occupied territory – in Crimea, in defense of the territorial integrity of Ukraine.
 It was on February 26, 2014, under the conditions of the annexation of Crimea by the Russian Federation, that the Crimean Tatars organized a rally in support of the territorial integrity of Ukraine in the city of Simferopol.

-Armenian Genocide – deliberate, purposeful physical extermination of the Armenian people, which took place on the territory of the Ottoman Empire and the Republic of Turkey from 1915 to 1923.
+The Armenian Genocide is the deliberate physical extermination of the Armenian people that took place on the territory of the Ottoman Empire and the Republic of Turkey from 1915 to 1923.
 On April 24, 1915, the Turkish authorities arrested more than 5,500 Armenians, including 235 representatives of the Armenian elite.
 Most of them were killed.
 About 1.5 million Armenians became victims of the genocide.

 26.04 – International Day of Remembrance of the Chernobyl Disaster and International Remembrance Day of Radiation Accidents and Disasters Victims